Setting the action for a Flux state

 - Select the property whose expression must be set.

 - The Expression dialog will appear; enter the expression.
-Your expression can either be plain text, or Groovy code (in which the expression will be evaluated).
+Your expression can either be plain text or code.

 - Click the OK button, or press to save the expression.